flicstar/OSP-editing-guide/editing-codes.md

+# Editorial Codes

-This collection of editing codes are short editing marks that communicate the rationale behind a suggested edit, based on a specific writing guideline.
+This collection of semantic editorial codes are short editing marks that communicate the rationale behind a suggested edit, based on a specific writing guideline.

 They are organized into four structural sections and help you edit consistently.

+> Find out more about how to use these in the [Quick Start Guide](https://openstrategypartners.com/editing-codes-quick-start-guide).

 ## Process Phase A: Scope & Narrative Structure